rsummers11/MRISegmentator/README.md

-#### **MRISegmentator-Abdomen**
+## **MRISegmentator-Abdomen**

-Requirements: We recommend running on a computer with a GPU.
+**Requirements**: We recommend running on a computer with a GPU.
 This package can be run on a computer with a CPU, but it will take a very long time to process a single scan.

-Step 1: Create a virtual environment and install the package We recommend you install MRISegmentator in a conda environment to avoid dependency conflicts.
+**Step 1**: Create a virtual environment and install the package We recommend you install MRISegmentator in a conda environment to avoid dependency conflicts.
 Note you can use any version of python that supports nnUNet v2.2 or above

 ```python